 COUN 4630 Research Methods and Program Evaluation (4 Credits)

 This course provides an introduction and overview of quantitative, qualitative, and mixed-methods research in counseling and education, including the development of program evaluations and assessments.

 COUN 4700 Diversity: Multicultural Counseling Psychosocial Issues (4 Credits)

 This course is designed to give students an introduction to the essentials of psychological testing, assessment, and report utilization.
-This course will provide students with exposure to basic objective tests, projective tests, personality tests, and other diagnostic techniques.
-Prerequisites: COUN 4600 AND COUN 4630.
+This course provides students with exposure to basic objective tests, projective tests, personality tests, and other diagnostic techniques.
+Prerequisite: COUN 4600 & COUN 4630.